danvet/danvet.github.io/_posts/2016-09-30-commit-rights-in-the-linux-kernel.md

 scroll down to the bottom for the more interesting bits around what's expected of committers.

-On a related note: At XDC, and a bit before, Eric Anholt started a discussion about improving our patch submission process, especially for new contributors.
+On a related note: At XDC, and a bit before, Emma Anholt started a discussion about improving our patch submission process, especially for new contributors.
 He used the Rust community as a great example, and [presented about it at XDC](https://youtu.be/KIHrjgZJHZA?t=18480).
 Rather interesting to hear